 const char LispLibrary PROGMEM = "(defun sq (x) (* x x))" "(defun cub (x) (* x x x))";

 One way is to paste these lines at the beginning of the uLisp source file.
+Note: on the ESP8266 omit the PROGMEM.

 Then, to enable the Lisp Library feature you need to uncomment the #define: